App Comparison

 Todoist gives you projects, sub-projects, sections, labels, and filters.
 That’s a lot of structure.
 You can build a full project hierarchy and sort tasks with powerful custom filters using natural language queries.

-Microsoft To Do keeps things simpler.
+Simplicity is To Do’s design philosophy.
 You get lists, tasks, steps (sub-tasks), and a daily planner called “My Day.”
 It’s clean and intuitive, but it won’t satisfy users who need deep organizational layers.

 Recurring Tasks and Scheduling

-Both apps handle recurring tasks well, but Todoist’s natural language input is a standout feature.
-Type “every other Monday at 9am” and it just works.
-Microsoft To Do supports recurring tasks too, but the setup feels more manual by comparison.
+Both apps handle recurring tasks well.
+Todoist’s natural language input is a standout feature: type “every other Monday at 9am” and it just works.
+To Do supports recurring tasks too, but the setup feels more manual by comparison.

 Side-by-side screenshots of Todoist and Microsoft To Do task list interfaces on desktop